-The cause of Mom’s breakdown is painfully obvious to me now, but, though Grandma has been gone for over 30 years and time has lessened Mom’s grief, in that moment, as a 6-year-old, I was overwhelmed with new understanding.
-Grandma would not get better.
-Adults can cry.
-Other people have feelings that, like my own, are susceptible to damage.
-My brothers and I had unknowingly been selfish and insensitive.
-At some point, we all come to realize that the world is bigger than us – that pain, frustration, and anger also exist in others.
+The cause of Mom’s breakdown is painfully obvious to me now, but, though Grandma has been gone for over 30 years and time has lessened Mom’s grief, in that moment, as a 6-year-old, new understanding overwhelmed me: Grandma would not get better … adults can cry … other people have feelings that, like my own, are susceptible to damage … my brothers and I had unknowingly been selfish and insensitive.
+At some point, we all come to realize that the world is bigger than us – that pain, frustration, fear, and anger also exist in others.
 I still feel bad that my understanding of this concept came at the cost of hurting my mother, but I’m grateful to have learned about empathy so early in my life.
 Growing up, I tried to understand people’s behaviors and motivations before jumping to conclusions or simply writing someone off as rude, ungrateful, or selfish.
-I learned to think as much as possible before I speak and to consider how my own words and actions might come across to others
+I have learned to think as much as possible before I speak and to consider how my own words and actions might come across to others

 We came to learn that Grandma had somehow developed Creutzfeldt-Jakob disease, a rare brain disorder that causes rapidly progressing dementia-like symptoms and for which there is no cure.
 Most patients die within a year.
-My grandma died six months after entering the hospital.
-Though at the time I couldn’t fully grasp what was happening to Grandma and, by extension, our family, this time period, as difficult as it was, marks the loss of some of my childhood innocence, but the enlightenment I gained has shaped my understanding of the people and the world around me.
+Grandma died six months after entering the hospital.
+Though at the time I couldn’t fully grasp what was happening to Grandma and, by extension, to our family, Mom’s breakdown and the loss of Grandma, mark the loss of some of my childhood innocence.
+Yet it was precisely this loss that allowed me to begin seeing the scope of the world outside of my own awareness, an enlightenment for which I’ll be forever grateful.